Adziwiszek/VoxEngine/README.md

+# VoxEngine

-# Voxel rendering engine made with OpenGL and C
+A little side project for making a voxel rendering engine in OpenGL and c++.

-I've always wanted to do my minecraft and this is it!
-It is also my way to learn about graphics programming and to sharpen my C skills.
+My goal is to learn about graphics programming creating my own minecraft-like demo/game.